-That’s likely the reason why the panel has recommended a range and further stretched it by prescribing danger zones.
+Variability of sleeping hours from individuals to individuals is likely the reason why the panel has recommended a range – and not a specific number – and further stretched it by prescribing danger zones.

 So, for example, if you’re a 15-year-old, you need 8-10 hours of sleep per day.
 (Looks high, right?)
 If you stretch the two limits by an hour, you’re still within the sustenance zone.
 But if you’re sleeping outside the sustenance zone (represented by faded orange color in the above chart), then you’re leading an unhealthy, unsustainable life that will adversely affect your performance.

 What it means for you?

 Since sleep shows ‘remarkable individuality’, you’ve to try different hours of sleep to figure out the minimum that doesn’t leave you yawning the next morning.
 If you’re a 15-year-old and if 7 hours of sleep keeps you alert the next day, then that’s what you need.
 Your ideal sleep-hours will invariably fall in the sustenance range in the above table.